Dell Black Friday 2020 deals

 Know what you want before Black Friday

-Before Black Friday, draft up a list of what you want from your Dell notebook, and any models or brands that have caught your fancy.
+Before Black Friday 2020 starts, draft up a list of what you want from your Dell notebook, and any models or brands that have caught your fancy.
 This means your deal-hunting can be focused and more successful.

 This will also help to keep you from blowing cash on impulse buys that you may regret later – especially if a deal for a product you actually do want crops up later, and you've already spent your budget.